aaabscom/a3bs-gimp-docs/docs/plugin_overview.md

 # Plugin Overview

-Here we will list and document all custom plugins created for GIMP 3 by A Cubed.
+List and document all custom plugins created for GIMP 3 by A Cubed.

-## Coming Soon